 The idea of being human has a myriad of components many would look into from a biological and philosophical sense.
 Some of the most commonly discussed components used as the defining factor for what makes someone “truly human” include: a sense of individuality and identity,

-the ability to communicate with people in a natural way, fact in regards to the dead, and the idea of dealing with trauma.
-The second season of Gundam Thunderbolt, and by extension, this film compilation of said season’s episodes, tackles each and every one of these facets naturally, without actively trying to dwell on it as a main selling point.
-As such, this integral facet of Thunderbolt 2 has underservedly been ignored or brushed off entirely.
+the ability to communicate with people in a natural way, tact in regards to the dead, and the idea of dealing with trauma.
+The second season of Gundam Thunderbolt, and by extension, this film compilation of said season’s episodes,\ tackles each and every one of these facets naturally, without actively trying to dwell on it as the main selling point.
+As such, this integral facet of Thunderbolt 2 has undeservedly been ignored or brushed off entirely.

 Before we dive deeper into this analysis, I feel we must first address the audiovisual component of this film, as regardless of your views on Thunderbolt as a whole, this is what the side-series is known for.
 We should also address some of the non-thematic additions made and any problems second season and this compilation of said season contain.
 Studio Sunrise, the main corporate entity behind this film’s production, did a wonderful job in creating another visually stunning work full of incredible and varied character designs, vibrant gunfire, blue flames, laser beams, and beam weapons, and the incredible new designs and updates to older models.
 The action is as stellar and destructive as ever, taking the carnage from the electrified and abandoned terrain of the abandoned Thunderbolt Sector of the first season, to a variety of mostly aquatic locations, whether they be attic or tropical.
 Whilst the Federation mobile suits of yore looked childish and out of place compared to both the Zeon suits and Thunderbolt Sector Federation models, each and every suit looks grittier and more at home with a carnivorous war environment.